 Smoked Beef Tenderloin Cooking Tips

-Seasoning: Filet Mignon doesn’t have the fat content that a ribeye or a strip steak has so thats why I think a good amount of seasoning and smoking the meat is so important Dont be shy with the beef rub, it can handle it.
+Seasoning: Filet Mignon doesn’t have the fat content that a prime rib or a strip steak has, so that’s why I think a good amount of seasoning and smoking the meat is so important.
+Don’t be shy with the beef rub; it can handle it.
 You can also add extra black pepper if you want to create an even spicier crust.

 Frequently Asked Questions

-There is only 2 tenderloins on a whole cow so it is not as plentiful as a roast that can be portioned into many cuts.
+There are only two tenderloins on a whole cow, so it is not as plentiful as a roast that can be portioned into many cuts.
 It’s also the most tender making it highly valued by chefs and customers who enjoy that cut.